AshRouth/SOC/_motions/Revisions to Standing Orders for Party Discipline.markdown

 1.9 currently reads

 “It is a requirement that the Complaints Manager, the Governance Assistant, the members of the Referral Group, the Committee and the Appeals Committee shall receive training in discrimination law, bias and unconscious bias, and Safe Spaces.”

 Add “Safeguarding level 1, Understanding Autism and data protection.
-Training should be provided within a month of a member joining the relevant body, and completed within six months of course receipt, unless the member can confirm such training has been completed within the previous year.
+Training should be provided by the party within one month of a member joining the relevant body, and completed within one month of course receipt, unless the member can confirm such training has been completed within the previous year.

+Investigations will not be allocated to Committee members until training is complete, and they may not deliberate in hearings unless three other members who have completed their training are also present.”

 So that it reads:

-“It is a requirement that the Complaints Manager, the Governance Assistant, the members of the Referral Group, the Committee and the Appeals Committee shall receive training provided by the Party in discrimination law, bias and unconscious bias, Safe Spaces, Safeguarding level 1, Understanding Autism and data protection.
-Training should be provided within a month of a member joining the relevant body, and completed within six months of course receipt, unless the member can confirm such training has been completed within the previous year.
+“It is a requirement that the Complaints Manager, the Governance Assistant, the members of the Referral Group, the Committee and the Appeals Committee shall receive training in discrimination law, bias and unconscious bias, Safe Spaces, Safeguarding level 1, Understanding Autism and data protection.
+Training should be provided by the party within one month of a member joining the relevant body, and completed within one month of course receipt, unless the member can confirm such training has been completed within the previous year.

+Investigations will not be allocated to Committee members until training is complete, and they may not deliberate in hearings unless three other members who have completed their training are also present.”

 2.1. currently reads

 “The Committee shall consist of eleven members of the Party who are not members of the Green Party Executive (GPEx), the Green Party Regional Council (GPRC), Alternative Dispute Resolution Committee (ADRC) or Standing Orders Committee (SOC).”